 Congratulations!
-You’ve been invited to interview.
-Our interview resources will help you prepare, and feel confident in video, online and face to face interview situations, and provide you with opportunities to practise answering common interview questions.
+You have been invited to an interview.
+Our interview resources will help you to prepare, and feel confident in video, online and face to face interview situations, and provide you with opportunities to practise answering common interview questions.

 - Top Tips

-- Ask some sensible questions to demonstrate your motivation and interest in the employer
+- Ask some sensible questions at the end to demonstrate your motivation and interest in the employer.

 - The basics